elis-wind/PhD/Data_constitution/readme.md

 - open web pages with the result of each query in the main corpus of RusCorpora

+## `wikitionary_phono.py`

+*Webscraps phonological information, if available, from Wikitionary*

+**Input arguments**

+- path to data frame file

+- column corresponding to queries

+- column to output the phonological structure

+*Example*: `python wikitionary_phono.py test.csv Base Phono`

+**Output**

+- Rewrites data frame inserting the info on phonological structure if phonoloivcal structure is not yet present.

 ## `dependency_parsing.py`

 *Gets all nouns with are modified by an adjective in question from extracted contexts from Ruscorpora*